 Mental RFCs.
 One of the ways that the Social Security Administration (SSA) will assess your mental illness is with a mental residual functional capacity assessment (RFC).
 A mental RFC is a detailed report that discusses how your mental illness affects your ability to do the mental activities need in a job.
 Here are some examples of the activities that are evaluated in a mental RFC:

 Attacking the RFC.
-When the SSA completes your mental RFC it will send a copy to your attorney.
-Your attorney will review the RFC by carefully comparing it to the medical evidence in your file.
-This gives your attorney a good understanding of the SSA’s position on your claim.
+When the SSA completes your mental RFC, it will send a copy to your legal representative, if you have one.
+Your representative will review the RFC by carefully comparing it to the medical evidence in your file.
+This gives your representative a good understanding of the SSA’s position on your claim.
 It also provides valuable insight into any weaknesses in your claim that need to be addressed.

-How an Attorney Can Help: If there are weaknesses in your claim, your attorney will tell you specifically what is needed to strengthen your claim.
-And if the SSA’s mental RFC is unfavorable (which they frequently are), your attorney will work to identify areas where the CE’s opinion can be discredited.
+How Legal Professionals Can Help: If there are weaknesses in your claim, your legal representative will tell you specifically what is needed to strengthen your claim.
+And if the SSA’s mental RFC is unfavorable (which they frequently are), your representative will work to identify areas where the CE’s opinion can be discredited.
 This is vital because administrative law judges (who conduct disability hearings) rely heavily on a CE’s opinion.
 Here is an example.

 Working with doctors.
 A supporting RFC from a claimant’s treating doctor is a vital part of winning a claim.
 However, doctors are sometimes unwilling to provide RFCs for claimants.

-How an Attorney Can Help: A disability attorney is skilled at interacting with doctors and can often overcome objections or concerns a doctor may have about preparing an RFC.
-Also, most disability attorneys have staff members who contact the doctor’s office on a regular basis to make sure they provide the medical records needed to win a claim.
+How Legal Professionals Can Help: Disability attorneys and their staff members are skilled at interacting with doctors and can often overcome objections or concerns a doctor may have about preparing an RFC.
+Most disability law firms have staff members who contact the doctor’s office on a regular basis to make sure they provide the medical records needed to win a claim.

-The SSA refers to an intellectual disability as mental retardation.
-Mental retardation is one of the medical conditions outlined in the SSA’s listings.
+The SSA refers to an intellectual disability as intellectual disorder.
+Intellectual disorder is one of the medical conditions outlined in the SSA’s listings.
 This means that the SSA will automatically award benefits to a claimant who meets all of the listing’s requirements.

-How an Attorney Can Help: A disability attorney is familiar with these guidelines and will review any tests in the claimant’s file to see ensure they will be accepted by the SSA.
-Most disability attorneys will also help a claimant get more testing if it is needed to win the claim.
-For example, a disability attorney may request that the SSA to administer an I.Q. that meets its own guidelines.
+How Legal Professionals Can Help: Disability attorneys and their staff members are familiar with these guidelines and will review any tests in the claimant’s file to see ensure that the SSA will accept them.
+They will also help a claimant get more testing if it is needed to win the claim.
+Your disability attorney can request that the SSA to administer an I.Q. that meets its own guidelines.

 If a claimant cannot be approved based on I.Q. alone, there are other requirements that can be met to qualify under the listing, such as limitations caused by the claimant's I.Q. affecting his or her activities of daily living.
-A disability attorney will review the file to make sure these requirements can be met.
-If further evidence is needed, the attorney will help the claimant get the additional information.
+Your disability attorney, or a staff member, will review the file to make sure these requirements can be met.
+If further evidence is needed, they will help you get the additional information.

 As discussed above, there are a number of other mental conditions that may eligible for automatic approval.
 You can learn more about them by reading our articles on:

-As explained above, an experienced disability attorney understands the complex requirements of these listings and will make sure you have all the evidence you need to meet them.
+As explained above, legal professionals understand the complex requirements of these listings and will make sure you have all the evidence you need to meet them.

-Even if your mental condition doesn’t meet a listing, a disability attorney is skilled at using other strategies to help you win.
+Even if your mental condition doesn’t meet a listing, legal professionals are skilled at using other strategies to help you win.
 For example, if a person suffers from a physical disability in addition to anxiety and depression, the SSA must consider the combined effect of these impairments on a person’s ability to work.
-An experienced disability attorney is skilled at how to use a person’s multiple conditions to help win a claim for disability.
+Legal professionals are skilled at how to use a person’s multiple conditions to help win a claim for disability.